By Dr. Jim Dahle, WCI Founder

-As I write this (back in December) I have been thinking about “feeling rich” lately.
+When I wrote this post several years ago, I had been thinking about “feeling rich.”
 (I know, I know, nobody likes the word “rich” because it reminds people of the phrase “filthy rich.”
-Substitute “wealthy”, “comfortable”, or “financially independent” as you see fit if it makes you feel better.)
-Stephen Nelson got me thinking about it at first, which his excellent Thanksgiving blog post (which was apparently somehow inspired by something I wrote.)
+Substitute “wealthy,” “comfortable,” or “financially independent” as you see fit if it makes you feel better.)
+CPA Stephen Nelson got me thinking about it at first with his excellent Thanksgiving blog post (which was apparently inspired by something I wrote).
 He pointed out that:

 What’s weird about that?
 Well, a couple of things.
 Many people with high incomes and impressive net worth don’t feel rich or wealthy.
 Even though they are.
 And then often people with high income or high wealth feel (mostly) stressed.
 Or financially insecure.
 Or like runners in a rat race.